We have wildlife workshops planned for Friday 28th June

 What are we learning this half term in Year 1?

-We will use these exciting stories to create a variety of writing tasks including recounts, letters, diary entries and lots more.
-Throughout the term we will focus on the Year 1 grammar objectives: punctuation (question marks and exclamation marks) and using suffixes (ing/er/est).
+We will use exciting stories to create a variety of writing tasks including recounts, letters, diary entries and lots more.
+Throughout the half term we will focus on the Year 1 grammar objectives: using suffixes (er/est/un).

-This half term will revise all phonic sounds.
+This half term we will continue to revise all phonic sounds.
 Please practice these regularly and encourage your child to refer to these in their writing.
 We will have regular phonics and reading sessions.
-Each week the children will take home the RML book they have been reading during the week.
+Each week the children will take home the RML book they have been reading during the week along with a Big Cat book for you to read to your child.
+Please use these books to ask comprehension and inference questions, try to ask “why” questions eg: why did he feel sad?

 Please practice the green and red words at the beginning of the RML book and read as much as possible at home to build up fluency.

-Our key question this half term is “Is Shabbat important to Jewish children?”
-We will be learning about Shabbat, why it is important and how it is celebrated.
+Our key question this half term is “Does celebrating Chanukah make Jewish children feel closer to God?”
+We will be learning about Chanukah, what is important to Jewish people and the Jewish Dreidel.

 Please make sure your child has their PE kit including appropriate shoes for PE.